-8. TRANSFER OF BUSINESS THAT DOES NOT COME WITHIN THE SCOPE OF TOGC
+TRANSFER OF BUSINESS THAT DOES NOT COME WITHIN THE SCOPE OF TOGC the scope of TOGC, such as follows:-

-There are instances where the transfer of a business does not come within the scope of TOGC, such as follows:-
+13. There are instances where the transfer of a business does not come within

-8.1 A mere sale or transfer of capital assets.

-A sale or transfer of capital assets which does not result in the purchaser taking over the business of the seller is not a TOGC.

-8.2 Transfer of shares which do not change the entity of the business.
+- (a) A mere sale or transfer of capital assets A sale or transfer of capital assets which does not result in the purchaser taking over the business of the seller is not a TOGC. - (b) Transfer of shares which do not change the entity of the business.